Vet Oncologists providing cancer treatment for dogs, cats and small animals

 – Nasal tumours

-The machine installed is a brand new Elekta Synergy Agility Linear Accelerator with stereotactic capability and many other advantages for treating cancer patients.
+The machine installed is a brand new Elekta Synergy Agility Linear Accelerator with stereotactic capability and is the most up-to-date, technologically advanced machine available.
+It has many other advantages for treating cancer patients including:

 - The ability to provide stereotactic, definitive and palliative radiation with the one machine